 On the Wi-Fi / MAC Filter page, you can define a set of MAC addresses of devices which will be allowed to access the WLAN, or define MAC addresses of devices which will not be allowed to access the WLAN.
+Settings specified on this page are applied to both bands of the WLAN.

-Figure 93.
+Figure 105.
 The MAC filter for the wireless network.